- About Pavements

 - Pothole filling & other reactive responses – These are quick repairs to take care of any issues that show up in between more extensive preservation measures.
 For example, a maintenance worker might fill a pothole as he/she drives by on the daily routes.
 These are meant to be “band-aid” type fixes to provide temporary relief.

 - Crack sealing - LCDOT performs crack sealing on pavements that are about 3 years old to address working cracks and paving seams.
 Crack sealing prevents moisture from getting into the pavement structure, which could lead to deterioration.
+View a map of this year's crack sealing program

 - Surface patch – The Maintenance Department identifies roads with a high level of cracking and other distresses at the end of the winter season.
 They also highlight areas that create issues for our plows with a lot of bumps or dips.
 In between May and July each year, the distresses are repaired by grinding down and replacing the top 2” with new asphalt.